carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

         self.save(recipe)
 ```

 After looking at all that classes overriding methods, we realize hoy messy it is.
 We would need **a subclass for every single combination**!
+What if complexity grows?
+More and more subclasses would be needed.

 ### Null objects